ee538/final-project-txia0604/README.md

 <p align="center"><img src="Myimg/3-7.png" alt="CalculateShortestPathResult3Google" width="500"/></p>

 In this case, our result is a bit different from the Google map.
-I think that one of the reason is that the Google map may not only consider the distance between two location, it will also consider some more elements such as if there exists some roads which is blocked.
+I think that one of the reason is that not only the Google map may consider the distance between two location, but also it will consider more elements such as if there exists some roads which is blocked.

 ### 6. Traveling Trojan based on TSP